jgnewman/hart/README.md

 With JSX configured, you are ready to start building with Hart!

 > Note: Hart does not require you to use special, camel-cased attribute names in your JSX.
 For example, whereas React requires syntax such as `<div className="foo" tabIndex="1">`, Hart will allow the native HTML form: `<div class="foo" tabindex="1">`.
 However, some older browsers may not accept reserved words such as "class" to be used as object keys.
-In cases where JavaScript reserved words conflict with HTML attributes, Hart does support the React versions of these attributes (such as "className" and "htmlFor").
+In cases where JavaScript reserved words conflict with HTML attributes, Hart supports the React versions of these attributes (such as "className" and "htmlFor").

 ## Building apps